litestar-org/litestar/docs/usage/routing.rst

    app.register(sub_path_handler)

-Since the app instance is attached to all instances of :class:`ASGIConnection <.connection.base.ASGIConnection>`, :class:`Request <.connection.request.Request>` and :class:`WebSocket <.connection.websocket.WebSocket>` objects, you can in effect call the :meth:`register <.router.Router.register>` method inside route handler functions, middlewares and even injected dependencies.
+Since the app instance is attached to all instances of :class:`ASGIConnection <.connection.base.ASGIConnection>`, :class:`Request <.connection.request.Request>`, and :class:`WebSocket <.connection.websocket.WebSocket>` objects, you can in effect call the :meth:`register <.router.Router.register>` method inside route handler functions, middlewares, and even injected dependencies.
 For example:

 .. code-block:: python